SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 Capture can only be performed on a payment with a successfully authorized transaction.
 It is possible to do a part-capture where you only capture a smaller amount than the authorized amount.
-You can later do more captures on the same payment up to the total authorization amount.
+You can do more captures on the same payment up to the total authorization amount later.

 If you want the credit card to be charged right away, you will have to specify that the _intent_ of the purchase is `AutoCapture`.
-The credit card will be charged and you don't need to do any more financial operations to this purchase.
+The card will be charged and you don't need to do any more financial operations to this purchase.

 #### Cancel

-Cancel can only be done on a authorized transaction.
-If you do cancel after doing a part-capture you will cancel the difference between the captured amount and the authorized amount.
+Cancel can only be done on an authorized transaction.
+If you cancel after doing a part-capture you will cancel the difference between the captured amount and the authorized amount.